Know before you go! The area’s attractions and events might be altered due to Covid-19. Please plan accordingly.

 Blues Brews & BBQ at Snowbasin

 Both Pineview and Causey Reservoir welcome paddleboarders.
-Windsurfer Beach on Pineview popular spot because it has the closest lake access to Ogden Canyon, a large parking lot, and enters into a wakeless section of lake with a modest beach for spectators and sun soakers.
+Windsurfer Beach on Pineview is a popular spot because it has the closest lake access to Ogden Canyon, a large parking lot, and enters into a wakeless section of the lake with a modest beach for spectators and sun soakers.
 Passing motorboats create waves beyond the wakeless buoys that break close to shore adding a challenge for newbies or an added water feature for the more advanced.
 Guests at Lakeside and Edgewater Resort both enjoy walking access to the lake.

-Causey Reservoir boasts towering cliffs, ice-cold runoff, and calm water (no motor boats allowed).
+Causey Reservoir boasts towering cliffs, ice-cold runoff, and calm water (no motorboats allowed).
 A serene paddle on Causey offers views of 100-foot cliffs, unique coves to explore, and deep-water fishing for rainbow, cutthroat, and brown trout.
-The put-in near the north end by the Boy Scout camp is best accessed in spring before summer heat and water release drain the water level.
+The put-in near the north end by the Boy Scout camp is best accessed in spring before the summer heat and water release drain the water level.
 State law requires paddleboarders to include life jackets on the vessel or person at all times.
 Rent a paddleboard and life jacket from Mountain Luxury Lodging when you stay with us!

 Resort Mountain Biking

 Snowbasin features 26 miles of mountain bike trails joining adjacent Forest Service trails for nearly 50 miles of access.
 Trails are open to the public 7 days a week with the weekend gondola service beginning in mid-June.
 The Mt.
 Ogden Midweek Race Series at Snowbasin starts in June and continues through August, so keep your eye out for the trail map and sign updates!